Aquaglide Chinook opinion

 Is the Aquaglide Chinook worth it?

 If you already have an air pump and kayak paddles, I think it is worth buying the Chinook.
-I liked it so much, that it made my list of the best inflatable kayaks of 2021.
+I liked it so much, that it made my list of the greatest pumpup kayaks of 2024.
 However, since the package does not include these essential items, I feel the price of the kayak plus these accessories (adding $150-250) makes it more expensive than what it can offer.

 As an alternative, consider the Sea Eagle 380x, here is my detailed review of the kayak.
 It is a high-end boat that costs just a little more but includes every accessory you need to start paddling.